MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-protect-web-api-dotnet-core-test-api.md

 ---
 title: Test a protected web API
-description: Learn how to test a protected web API registered in a customer tenant
+description: Learn how to test a protected web API registered in an external tenant

 author: SHERMANOUKO
 manager: mwongerapk